mIRC-Scripters/mirckb/docs/source/beginner/aliases.rst

      echo -a Hello World!
    }

-The keyword “alias” is required to tell mIRC the following code is an alias. “hello” is the name of the alias.
+The keyword "alias" is required to tell mIRC the following code is an alias. "hello" is the name of the alias.
 Everything inside the pairs of brackets ({ and }) will get executed when this alias is called.
 To call that alias, we would simple call the name of it:

 .. code:: text